Urban Development: Creative that Brings Places to Life

 How We Collaborate with Urban Developers: FAQs

-We begin by understanding your vision for the space: its history, purpose, and community role.
+A: We begin by understanding your vision for the space: its history, purpose, and community role.
 From there, we develop a visual and verbal system that translates your architectural concept into an accessible, engaging brand.
-Our work with Scott Edwards Architecture and mixed-use spaces like Port of Portland demonstrates how identity and environment can work in harmony.
+Our work with Scott Edwards Architecture and Port of Portland demonstrates how identity and environment can work in harmony.

-Yes.
+A: Yes.
 We often partner directly with architects, interior designers, and planning teams to align brand expression with design intent.
-Joining early allows us to create integrated systems, from wayfinding and signage to digital presence, that express the project’s values consistently.
+When we join a project in the early stages, we’re able to create integrated systems that include everything from wayfinding and signage to digital presence, and express the project’s values consistently.

-Our work spans adaptive reuse, residential development, retail placemaking, and community infrastructure projects.
-From Sellwood Community House to the Port of Portland, our process blends design and strategy to reveal what’s important to create brands that connect people to place and purpose.
+A: Our work spans adaptive reuse, residential development, retail placemaking, and community infrastructure projects.
+From Sellwood Community House to Hacienda Community Development, our process blends design and strategy to reveal what’s important to create brands that connect people to place and purpose.

 Our strategy for the SEA brand focused on defining and celebrating their differentiators, and clarifying their driving ethos, “People First, Design Forward.”